D2-mods/The-Workshop-Kitpack/README.md

 QUICKSILVER: Enhances ranged attacks for 6 rounds, adding 2 points of piercing damage and a +5% chance to score a critical hit.
 All ammo types (arrows, bolts, and bullets) are also enchanted and become able to hit enemies that normally require magical or silver weapons to hit.

+- 8th level: +2 bonus to AC and Saving Throws vs. lycanthropes and fiendish creatures.
+- 16th level: Additional +5% to critical hit chance with Quicksilver.

 Disadvantages:
 - May not wear armor heavier than studded leather.